betterscientificsoftware/bssw.io/Articles/Blog/2024-05-communicating-design.md

 Class diagrams are directly correlated to object-oriented programming, and the class diagram metamodel is shown in Figure 1.
 Attributes and methods on a class can be described with their visibility, argument types, and return type.
 Abstract classes and abstract methods are denoted in italics.
-Inheritance, aggregation, composition, and association are described with lines connecting classes and specific types of line endings.
+Inheritance, aggregation, composition, and association are described with lines connecting classes and specific types of line endings for each type of relationship.

 <img src='../../images/Blog_2024_class_metamodel.png' class='page lightbox'/>[Figure 1: The UML class diagram metamodel.]